amorasavellar/public_knowledge_base/Data Engineering/HWBT - Engenharia de Dados/hwbt03_sql_docker/readme.md

 ## Resumo do Modulo:

-Neste modulo, foi abordado a necessidade da utilização do docker além da explicação de como criar o docker compose.
+In this module, the need to use docker was addressed in addition to explaining how to create docker compose.
-Adicionalmente foi abordado os conceitos básico de sql como GROUP BY, WHERE e conceitos mais avançados como a criação de tabelas, views, CTEs e o uso de Window Functions.
+Additionally, the basic concepts of sql such as GROUP BY, WHERE and more advanced concepts such as creating of tables, views, CTEs and the use of Window Functions.

 ## Comandos para utilização do código: